 - (a) may provide that employees can accrue more than ten days, by allowing carryover of vacation from year to year; - (b) may cap employees at ten days; but - (c) may not diminish an employee's number of days (other than due to use by the employee). - 2.18 "Willful," in Articles within C.R.S., Title 8, that this Division enforces or administers, has the same meaning as under 29 U.S.C § 255(a) and 29 C.F.R. § 578.3(c). - 2.19 C.R.S. § 8-4-103(1)(b) describes circumstances under which employers are "subject to the penalties specified in section 8-4-113(1)."
-Despite use of the word "penalty" in this section, this language does refer to the fine described in C.R.S. § 8-4-113(1) and is payable to the Division. - 2.20 A complaint or an appeal is considered "filed" with the Division when it is received by the Division via mail, fax, email, online submission, or personal delivery.
-Any complaint, appeal, or termination received after 11:59pm Mountain Time is considered filed the next business day. - 2.21 These Rules are to be read in conjunction with other rules promulgated and enforced by the Division with additional requirements, including but not limited to the Colorado Overtime and Minimum Pay Standards Order ("COMPS Order"), 7 CCR 1103-1, and the Colorado Whistleblower, Anti-Retaliation, Non-Interference, and Notice-Giving Rules ("Colorado WARNING Rules"), 7 CCR 1103-11.
+Despite use of the word "penalty" in this section, this language does refer to the fine described in C.R.S. § 8-4-113(1) and is payable to the Division. - 2.20 A complaint, appeal, or other submission to the Division is considered "filed" with the Division when it is received by the Division via mail, fax, email, online submission, or personal delivery.
+Any complaint, appeal, or other submission to the Division received after 11:59 p.m.
+Mountain Time is considered filed the next business day.
+Any such submission is considered "signed," or to have a "signature," if it has either an ink signature, a scanned signature, an electronically drawn or generated signature, or a typed name entered by the party or their authorized representative in the signature area; by signing in any such fashion, the individual is deemed to have agreed and assented that the document is signed by them. - 2.21 For purposes of Rule 8, "Division debtor" means any employer, or any other person or entity, who owes wages, fines, or penalties determined by the Division to be due to any employee(s), the Division, or any other party. - 2.221 These Rules are to be read in conjunction with other rules promulgated and enforced by the Division with additional requirements, including but not limited to the Colorado Overtime and Minimum Pay Standards Order ("COMPS Order"), 7 CCR 1103-1, and the Colorado Whistleblower, Anti-Retaliation, Non-Interference, and Notice-Giving Rules ("Colorado WARNING Rules"), 7 CCR 1103-11.